 Mike recently retired from Joni and Friends and remains actively involved in independent creative projects, including film production, photo journalism and fine art photography.

 From 2009 to 2016, she worked as a Creative Director for Joni and Friends, which is a nonprofit that serves families affected by disabilities around the world.
 While employed there, she earned a Master of Fine Arts degree in Graphic Design from the Academy of Art University in San Francisco and has been using her developed skills to to work as a freelance designer for a variety of clients.
 Currently she works as a Graphic Designer for LinkedIn.

 You can view her online portfolio at beckysehenuk.com.

 If you have any questions about the film or want to get involved, we'd really love to hear from you.
-If you are interested in becoming an executive producer (100k-1.7 million partnership), please fill out this form and we will get in touch with you soon.
+If you are interested in investing and becoming an executive producer (100k-1.7 million partnership), please fill out this form and we will get in touch with you soon.